odhran-kainos/blog/post/25 - uTest: the Essential Test Framework for Scala.md

-When I myself have used [ScalaTest] or [Specs2] in the past, there has always been the feeling at the back of my mind that I don't fully understand how the test framework works, that I'm not properly using the tools the test framework is giving me, that my test seems to be working but I don't understand why.
+When I myself have used [ScalaTest] or [Specs2] in the past, there has always been the feeling at the back of my mind that I don't fully understand how the test framework works, that I'm not properly using the tools the test framework is giving me, that I need to consciously limit myself to the subset of the framework that I think I understand.
 All this even as I'm already struggling to understand the complexities of *my own* code and test suite!

 uTest chooses a different path: it strips these features down to the bare essentials.
 A [single, simple way of defining tests](#test-definitions) and a